-Forrestfield-Airport Link will be an innovative and sustainable project.
+The METRONET Forrestfield-Airport Link will be an innovative and sustainable project.
 It will provide a solution for enhancing the connectivity, liveability and prosperity of Perth and its eastern suburbs including the airport.
-It is a journey to deliver a landmark transport project – Our Sustainability Vision
+It is a journey to deliver a landmark transport project. – Our Sustainability Vision

-The Forrestfield-Airport Link will extend the public transport network, which helps contribute to sustainable development by reducing vehicle use and improving the liveability, connectivity and amenity of residential areas in Perth’s eastern suburbs.
-But public rail infrastructure alone will not make a project sustainable.
+The METRONET Forrestfield-Airport Link has extended the public transport network, which helps contribute to sustainable development by reducing vehicle use and improving the liveability, connectivity and amenity of residential areas in Perth’s eastern suburbs.
+But public rail infrastructure alone does not make a project sustainable.

 Sustainability is a holistic concept that informs thinking and decision-making.
 It is an integrated approach, part of the whole project life.
 The PTA has developed a Sustainability Position Statement for the project, outlining the ways in which the project is committed to sustainability.
 SI-NRW has been committed to integrating environmental, social and governance elements into their decision-making to reduce whole-of-life costs, and contribute to safe and healthy employees, communities and ecosystems.
 They drove economic, social and environmental innovation during the design and construction phases and encouraged the same from their supply chains and service providers.
 SI-NRW’s Sustainability Policy Statement outlines their objectives and approach to achieving these commitments.

 To find out more about the project's sustainability approach, view the Sustainability fact sheet.

 The Infrastructure Sustainability Council (ISC) Rating Scheme is Australia and New Zealand’s only comprehensive rating system for evaluating economic, social and environmental performance of infrastructure across the planning, design, construction and operational phases of infrastructure assets.